 Leadership Sisterson introduced, along with Women’s Initiative and Young Professional Group.

-Sisterson recognized as one of the largest, locally owned accounting firms in the Pittsburgh region.
+Sisterson recognized as one of the largest, independently owned accounting firms in the Pittsburgh region.